stormchaserroleplaying/stormchaserRPG/Talents/Rogue/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** 20 CP spent in Rogue talents
-*You can quickly dip, duck, dive and dodge out of the way of effects that , like the fiery breath of a dragon.*
+*You can quickly dodge, duck, dip and dive out of the way of effects that cover large areas, like the fiery breath of a dragon.*

 If an attack vs your Dexterity defence that is neither melee nor ranged misses you and you would still take half damage, you instead take no damage, and only half damage if it hits.